ntopulos/CurrencyConverterECB/README.md

 CurrencyConverterECB
 ====================

-PHP class that allows to access currency exchange rates published by the European Central Bank (ECB).
+PHP class that allows to access currency exchange rates daily published by the European Central Bank (ECB).

 All exchange rates are relative to the EUR.